-3. Now that the idle mixture is set, it may be necessary to go back and reset the idle speed using the curb idle speed screw, as shown in Figures 11.
+- 3. Now that the idle mixture is set, it may be necessary to go back and reset the idle speed using the curb idle speed screw, as shown in Figure 8. - 4.
+If a vacuum gauge is not available, use a tachometer to obtain the highest RPM.

-ROUGH IDLE AND VACUUM LEAKS: If a rough idle persists after the engine has been started and the mixture screws adjusted, check for vacuum leaks.
-These could result from unplugged vacuum ports or a carburetor flange gasket that was torn during installation.
+ROUGH IDLE AND VACUUM LEAKS: If a rough idle persists after the engine has been started and the mixture screws adjusted, check for manifold vacuum leaks.
+These could result from unplugged vacuum fittings or a carburetor flange gasket that was torn during installation.
 Recheck for proper attachment of all vacuum lines and check the lines for cracks.
 If the manifold was changed, a manifold vacuum leak could occur at the cylinder head/manifold surface due to damaged gaskets or improper torquing.
 Frequently, manifold vacuum leaks occur from the valley side of the manifold.
 These are very difficult to detect, unless a discernible whistle can be heard.